ahmedmaher99/ahmedmaher99/README.md

 # 👨‍💻 About Me

-Data Analyst & Business Intelligence Specialist skilled in **SQL, Python, Power BI, and Tableau**.
+# 👨‍💻 About Me

+I am a **Data Analyst and Business Intelligence Specialist** with strong experience in transforming raw data into meaningful insights and business solutions.

+Currently working as a **Data Analytics Instructor at the National Telecommunication Institute (NTI)**, where I train students and early-career professionals in modern data analytics tools and methodologies including **Python, SQL, Excel, Power BI, and Tableau**.

-Experienced in building **automated dashboards, ETL pipelines, and data-driven business solutions** across healthcare, oil & gas, retail, and financial sectors.
+My work focuses on building **automated dashboards, ETL workflows, and data-driven reporting systems** across industries such as healthcare, oil & gas, retail, and finance.

 🎓 Graduated **First in Class with Honors**
-🏆 Awarded **Ideal Student Award** for academic excellence and leadership.
+🏆 Awarded **Ideal Student Award** for academic excellence and leadership

 ---